6 ways to help your dog get used to house guests30 April 2023

 - MAKING FRIENDS - Meeting friends and family outdoors first can mean that when they come into the house they aren’t strangers.
 This won’t stop our puppy pals from being excited about them coming to visit, but can reduce a bit of worry as they are familiar faces, and smells!

-- START WITH A FEW FRIENDS - When first getting visitors round, try to keep the numbers low.
-Lockdown rules may not allow it anyway, but try to make sure the first time your dog deals with visitors isn’t a massive house party.
+- START WITH A FEW FRIENDS - When first getting visitors round, try to keep the numbers low, so make sure the first time your dog deals with visitors isn’t a massive house party.
 One or two quiet guests at first can be a great way to ease a dog into the idea of visitors.
 Ideally pre-warn these friends to come in and not fuss your pup.
 Let the guest sit down and relax for a minute or two, letting your dog settle down a bit, then your pup can get attention.